 Underground Utilities Required Subsection 4.118 (.02) and Sections 4.300 to 4.320

 D6.
 The applicant proposes installation of all new utilities underground.
-Besides high voltage power lines unable to be undergrounded within the Bonneville Power Administration (BPA) Easement, the applicant or City will underground all existing utility lines fronting the subject properties.
+The applicant or City will underground all existing utility lines fronting the subject properties.

 Habitat Friendly Development Practices to be Used to the Extent Practicable Subsection 4.118 (.09)